Cancer Research UK logo.

 Tiredness and feeling short of breath

-You can feel tired and breathless if your level of red blood cells is low (anaemia).
+You can feel tired and breathless if your level of red blood cells is low.
+This is called anaemia.
 You might need a blood transfusion to boost your red blood cell count.
 Or your doctor may suggest that you have hormone injections (erythropoietin injections).
 The injections encourage the body to make red blood cells.

 Higher risk of infection